 Management in Ghana have already requested replacement for them to be able to focus more on operational field work, relieving them of administrative office burdens.
-For this we will need to hire an office administrator.
+For this we will need to hire an office administrator as a COO.
+This could be Rufai's future work.

-eGro's Ghanaian human resources department is something we will have to build ourselves with Danish professionalism and expertise, yet with the understanding of Ghanaian Dagomba values.
-As long as we are in Tamale this should not be a problem, but will have to be initiated as soon as possible, since it is the NGO capital of the West Africa.
-Lots of locals have already been trained successfully by Danish non-profits in teamwork and pedagogia.
-In regards to future field trainers, there is plenty of human capital with the ability to become field trainers for our suppliers.
+eGro's Ghanaian human resources department is something Mubarak and Jacob will have to train with Danish professionalism and expertise, yet with the understanding of Ghanaian Dagomba values and African entrepreneurial understanding and drive.
+As long as we are in Tamale this should not be a problem, but will have to be initiated as soon as possible, since it is the NGO capital of West Africa.
+Lots of locals have already been trained successfully by Danish and other international non-profits in teamwork and pedagogia.

+In regards to future field trainers, there is plenty of human capital with the ability to become field trainers for our suppliers in the rural areas.
 Local structures of leadership selection will be used.
+Mubarak has already trained 11 field officers and other staff and upgraded 4 of them to data collectors in the 2020 research on impact, which we did with our Chinese Master student of Environmental Economics and partner in eGro Zhenyu Ma.